Skip to content

 </script>

-Call this anywhere in your page JavaScript — button click handlers, form submit callbacks, etc.
+Call this anywhere in your page JavaScript: button click handlers, form submit callbacks, pricing interactions, onboarding steps, or other product-specific actions.

 <button onclick="window.hk?.event?.('cta_clicked', { location: 'hero' })">